-A black, furry paw protrudes from beneath the dresser.
+A furry black paw protrudes from beneath the dresser.

-Topaz kneels down, looks beneath the dresser and and tries to coax the black kitty from his hiding place.
-She brings a plate of fish, then tries to tempt him with a bowl of water, and attempts to lure him with a stuffed animal.
-He doesn't budge.
+Topaz kneels down, looks under the dresser and tries to coax the black kitty from his hiding place.
+She brings a plate of fish, a bowl of water, and attempts to lure him with a stuffed animal.
+The black kitty doesn't budge.

-Slowly, Topaz starts to dance, removing the silk scarf from her neck.
-The scarf becomes a bellydance veil.
-She starts swirling it.
-Slowly, silently, the black kitty inches himself out from beneath the dresser.
-Topaz is concentrated on her dancing so she doesn’t notice him.
+Slowly, Topaz starts to dance, swirling a bellydance veil.
+The black kitty inches himself out from beneath the dresser.
+Topaz is concentrated on her dancing.
+She doesn’t notice him.
 There is a tug on the veil.
-Topaz looks puzzled, tugs back, and keeps dancing with the veil.
-The black kitty lets go, then jumps up and catches it again.
-The veil drops from her hands.
-Topaz looks down and sees the black kitty, rolling contentedly in the silk fabric, leaving shedded fur in his wake.
+Topaz looks puzzled, tugs back, and keeps dancing.
+The black kitty jumps up and catches the veil.
+The veil drops from Topaz's hands.
+She looks down and sees the black kitty.
+He rolls contentedly in the silk fabric, leaving shedded fur in his wake.

-You need some grooming, little buddy.
+You need some grooming little

-Topaz carries the black kitty to a vanity, which contains a set of brushes and a package of tiny, individually wrapped tooth brushes.
+Topaz carries the black kitty to a vanity.
+It contains a set of combs, brushes, and a package of tiny, individually wrapped tooth brushes.
 Water drips from the ceiling into a pail next to the vanity.